jmstogsdill/ksu-esports-tournament-bot/README.md

 ## How to set up the Discord bot

 After you've downloaded the contents of this GitHub repository, locate the `.env.template` file and rename it to just `.env`.

+**Note:** If you are using Windows and do not have "File name extensions" turned on in File Explorer's "View" tab, you will need to turn it on to rename the file properly.
+If you are renaming the file correctly you will get a warning telling you that the file might become unusable if you change its extension.

 We will be filling this `.env` file with several values to allow the Discord bot to function.

 ## Generating the Discord bot token